jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (b) emphasises general principles and basic knowledge as the basis for self-directed work and learning.
 (4) The Authority must not withhold its consent to the use of any particular term or the granting of an award that, or whose name or description, includes any particular word, unless satisfied on reasonable grounds that it should do so.

-**Use of certain terms in name of registered establishment**
+**Use of certain terms in name or description of registered establishment or wananga**

-### 253C Minister may consent to registered establishments using certain terms in their names
+### 253C Minister may consent to use of certain terms in name or description of registered establishment or wananga
-(1) In this section, institution means a college of education, a polytechnic, a specialist college, a university, or a wananga.
+(1)
-(2) A registered establishment may apply to the Minister for consent to use the term university, college of education, polytechnic, or institute of technology to describe a registered establishment that is not an institution.
+(2) A registered establishment may apply to the Minister for consent to describe itself using the term university, college of education, polytechnic, or institute of technology.
+(2A) A wananga may apply to the Minister for consent to describe itself using the term university, college of education, polytechnic, or institute of technology.
-(3) Before deciding whether to grant consent under subsection (2), the Minister must— (a) take into account the characteristics of institutions as described in section 162(4); and (b) receive advice on the application from the Authority; and (c) be satisfied that consenting to the application is in the interests of the tertiary education system and the nation as a whole; and
+(3) Before deciding whether to grant consent under subsection (2) or (2A), the Minister must— (a) take into account the characteristics of institutions as described in section 162(4); and (b) receive advice on the application from the Authority and from the Commission; and (c) be satisfied that consenting to the application is in the interests of the tertiary education system and the nation as a whole; and
-  (d) consult with the institutions, organisations representing institutions, and other relevant bodies that the Minister considers appropriate.
+  (d) consult with the institutions, organisations representing institutions, and other relevant bodies that the Minister considers appropriate; and
+  (e) in the case of a wananga, consult with such persons or bodies who are knowledgeable in āhuatanga Māori (Māori tradition) and tikanga Māori (Māori custom) within a kaupapa Māori pedagogy as the Minister considers appropriate.
-(4) In deciding whether to grant consent under subsection (2) to the use of the term “institute of technology”, the relevant characteristics that the Minister must take into account are the characteristics of a polytechnic.
+(4) In deciding whether to grant consent under subsection (2) or (2A) to the use of the term “institute of technology”, the relevant characteristics that the Minister must take into account are the characteristics of a polytechnic.
-(5) The Minister may audit any registered establishment that has been given consent to use one of the terms in subsection (2) for continuous compliance with the requirements for consent to use the term.
+(5) The Minister may grant consent under subsection (2) or (2A) subject to conditions that the Minister considers reasonably necessary to—
+  (a) ensure that students, employers, and members of the public are adequately informed of the legal status or characteristics of the registered establishment or wananga to which the consent is granted; and
+  (b) ensure adequate protection of the quality and reputation of the institutions that may use the term without applying to do so; and
+  (c) protect the interests of the tertiary education system and the nation as a whole.
+(5A) The Minister may, at any time, carry out a review of a registered establishment or wananga to assess whether it is continuing to comply with any conditions subject to which it was granted consent under subsection (2) or (2A).
-(6) If the Minister is not satisfied that a registered establishment is continuing to comply with the requirements for consent to use the term for which consent has been given, the Minister may—
+(6) If, having regard to a review carried out under subsection (5A), the Minister is not satisfied that a registered establishment or wananga is continuing to comply with the conditions subject to which it was granted consent under subsection (2) or (2A), the Minister may—
   (a) withdraw the consent; or
   (b) suspend the consent for a specified period, at the expiry of which the Minister must either lift the suspension or withdraw the consent.